kundan181/Read-Me/README.md

 ### Hi I am Kundan 👋
+- 🔭 I’m currently working on React JS
+- 🌱 I’m currently learning Data Structures and Algorithm
+- 📫 How to reach me: kundansmali2605@gmail.com
+- ⚡ Fun fact: #java_is_simple:)

 <!--
 **kundan181/kundan181** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.